 Music and Sports Scholarships and the Warden's Sixth Form Awards are available to any candidate who shows exceptional talent or ability in their chosen field.
 The short films below give a snapshot of what is involved in being a Music or Sports Scholar at the College.

-Music Scholarships are available to any candidate who shows exceptional musical talent.
-Former pupils now play in the leading orchestras and teach at conservatoires.
-Many have highly successful careers as performers, conductors and composers.
-At Winchester they benefit from exceptional teaching, first-class facilities and the opportunity to play in concerts at least weekly.
+Music Awards are available to any candidate who shows exceptional musical talent.
+Many former pupils have highly successful careers as performers, conductors, and composers; others find that their musical experience enriches other kinds of work.
+At Winchester they benefit from exceptional teaching, first-class facilities, and the opportunity to play in concerts at least weekly.

 Auditions